OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

 ## 2023 in stats

-"*Like many in tech, we love some good stats,
+*"Like many in tech, we love some good stats,
 So we hit up our experts whose data we track.
 From all of the areas from which we hold dear,
-Here are some factoids from another great year.*"
+Here are some factoids from another great year."*

 To finish, here are some fun stats about Octopus's year (at the time of writing):